oracle-samples/oci-data-science-ai-samples/labs/custom_kv_labs/lab-04-notebook_sdk.md

 In this lab, you will:

-* Get to know how to create a Datascience notebook in OCI console
+* Get to know how to create a Datascience notebook in the OCI console.
-* Learn to setup API Signing Key and Config File
+* Learn to setup API Signing Key and Config File.
-* Call the model in notebook through OCI preview SDK
+* Call the model in the notebook through OCI preview SDK.

 ### Prerequisites

 Before you can start using Data Science, your tenancy administrator should set up the following networking, dynamic group.
 * Create a VCN and subnets using Virtual Cloud Networks > Start VCN Wizard > VCN with Internet Connectivity option.
 The Networking Quickstart option automatically creates the necessary private subnet with a NAT gateway.
 * Create a dynamic group with the following matching rule: ALL { resource.type = 'datasciencenotebooksession' }
-  * Create Dynamic Group Policy in the root compartment with the following statement:
+  * Create a Dynamic Group Policy in the root compartment with the following statement:
   ```
   allow dynamic-group <dynamic-group> to manage data-science-family in tenancy
   ```